Code-Institute-Submissions/Milestone_2-5/README.md

 # Milestone_2
 ## WonderList

-An interactive website utilizing the Google Maps API, Javascript,Jquery and data in XML format from UNESCO.
+An interactive website utilizing the Google Maps API, Javascript, Jquery and data in XML format from UNESCO.
 The website enables users to find all 1121 World Heritage Sites, find out more information about them and plan their visit.

 ## My aim with the project

 I wanted to learn how to use Google Maps for something interesting, and while looking for ideas I came across UNESCO's World Heritage website.
-I found it a bit clumsy and overwhelming so I wanted to create a concise and user-friendly map to make these remarkable places known to a wider audience as I found the map on.
+I found it a bit clumsy and overwhelming so I wanted to create a concise and user-friendly map to make these remarkable places known to a wider audience.

 ### External user's goal